willzywiec/dissertation/README.md

 All scripts were tested on 4/24/2021 using R 4.0.2, Python 3.8.5, TensorFlow 2.4, and CUDA 11.3.

-Fun story: I started working on my PhD in 2017 at the beginning of the worldwide GPU shortage.
+**Fun story**: I started working on my PhD in 2017 at the beginning of the worldwide GPU shortage.
 At the time, a lot of software (e.g., PyTorch) and cloud-based platforms (e.g., SageMaker) were brand new and only starting to take off.
 I bought some time on AWS, ran tests, and quickly determined that buying a GPU would save me (tens of) thousands of dollars.
 I ended up purchasing and building a small form-factor desktop computer around a GTX 1080, and it's been a steady workhorse ever since.
 About 3/4 of the way through my dissertation, I had to upgrade the RAM to 32 GB to accommodate some of the larger datasets and models I was using.

 ## Deep Learning Desktop Computer
 AMD Ryzen 7 1700 3.0 GHz 8-core CPU